Gaussian fluctuations from the 2D KPZ equation: Introduction

 Our proof of Theorem~\ref{t.mainth} implies a similar result of $u_\eps$: for $\beta<\beta_0$,

-in distribution.
 This was previously proved in \cite[Theorem 2.17]{caravenna2015universality} for all $\beta\in(0,\sqrt{2\pi})$.
-Let us explain the mechanism behind the convergence of \eqref{e.conshe} for the stochastic heat equation (SHE) and how it relates to the convergence for KPZ in \eqref{e.mainre}.
+Let us explain the mechanism behind the convergence of \eqref{e.conshe} for the stochastic heat equation (SHE) and how it relates to the convergence of the KPZ in \eqref{e.mainre}.

 First, the variance of the l.h.s. of \eqref{e.conshe} is

 The covariance is written explicitly by the Feynman-Kac formula: